About Us

 Ride The Snow In Harmony®

 Branded method of instruction for skiers and snowboarders.
 Enhance athletic performance with concepts of harmony.
-Experience "the unbearable lightness of skiing".

 WHAT ANIMAL ARE YOU?®

-Inspiration from the animal world to enhance athletic instruction with concepts of harmony.
-WHAT ANIMAL ARE YOU?® Inspiration When You Ski
+Inspiration from the best athletes in nature, to enhance athletic instruction with concepts of harmony.
+WHAT ANIMAL ARE YOU?® ...Inspiration for athetes...
+Inspiration When You Ski.
+Epimetheus and Prometheus.

-Shaped Teaching™ Simplicity, Brevity, Clarity
+Simplicity, Brevity, Clarity

-ST ATS™ - Shaped Teachings Athletic Testing Service™
+Shaped Teachings Athletic Testing Servicesm

 A scientific approach to the evaluation of athletics.
-The first abstract proposed is to test the effectiveness of teaching methods.
+The first abstract proposed, is to test the effectiveness of teaching methods.
 Seen as a corollary to the Educational Testing Service or College Board.

-KAM-HOLDZ™ Technology
+KAM-HOLDZ™

 Wind, Wave, and AQUA FIRMA™

-"Science Serving The Spirit"
+"Science Serving The Spirit".

 Mythical Beast of Crypto Science - opinion

-The Ride In Harmony™ teaching method, Shaped Teaching™ is visually dominant.
+sm is visually dominant.
 If one is blind, it is still spatially dominant.
 They are related.
-One example was gleened from a chair ride at Aspen Highlands with a teacher from Rifle, Co. who taught dyslexic kids.
+One example was gleened from a chair ride at Aspen Highlands with a teacher from Rifle, Co. who taught dyslexic children.

 Words with a "wr" in them also had a twist; possibly from the ambient first language (my take): wrench, wrestle, write, maybe wrong, and wrist, which is used to point, as RIH applies it.